DelroyGayle/Biblia-Posters-PP5/README.md

 ![image](https://github.com/DelroyGayle/Biblia-Posters-PP5/assets/91061592/5511cde5-e844-4350-afd4-eef61fdefdb2)

 * The number of posters on a user's wishlist is shown at the top of the page.
 The heading is pluralised accordingly
-* The date that the poster was added is shown - The dates are in *descending order*
+* The date that the poster was added is shown - The posters on the wishlist are listed in *descending date order*
 * That is, the most recent additions shown at the top, older ones towards the bottom
 * On this page, the user has the option
 * * to add a poster which is on their wishlist to the Shopping Bag